noahharshbarger/noahharshbarger/README.md

 ### 👋 Hi, I’m @noahharshbarger

-I’m a Junior Software Engineer currently working at SumUp, where I contribute to finishing loonshoots 🤠
+I’m a Junior Software Engineer currently working at SumUp, where I contribute to loonshoots 🤠

 ### 👀 I’m interested in ...